george-willcox/Bridge-Conventions/bridge.md

 - If Both Majors have the same length open Spades, unless 17+ HCP where you can show a reverse by opening Hearts and then rebidding Spades

-- if both minors have equal length open 1C
+- If both minors have equal length open 1C

 ### Strong 1NT